 Use sun protection products.

-If you live in particularly hot climate, your Chihuahua might appreciate a fan being attached to his or her stroller, especially if your Chihuahua is long haired.
+If you live in a particularly hot climate, your Chihuahua might appreciate a fan being attached to his or her stroller, especially if your Chihuahua is long-haired.

 Keep in mind that you will have to train your Chihuahua to wear doggles, as most dogs are not used to having things on their faces and may not like wearing them initially.

 Use high-value treats and make the doggle wearing sessions short and positive at first.
 Put them on your dog and “feed the meter”; feed high-value treats like you are putting coins in a parking meter.
 Since Chihuahuas are so small, be sure to cut up the high-value treats into small pieces and adjust their daily meals accordingly to prevent weight gain from these training sessions.

 Eventually, you will need to work up to your dog wearing them for longer periods of time and feed fewer treats.
 Before you know it, your Chihuahua will be happily wearing his or her shades!

 When your Chihuahua wants to spend time with you outdoors, provide an outdoor bed with a canopy to protect him or her from sunburn.
 The best option is an elevated canopy bed such as this one by Floppy Dawg.
 This design offers protection from the sun with the canopy and allows your Chihuahua to stay cooler by being elevated above the hot ground, providing protection from heatstroke.